Git Workflow#

 3. Make a pull request

-4. Merge to master
+4. Merge to main

 Make your changes on a branch#